oddbird/oddleventy/content/blog/2023/when-to-choose-a-responsive-web-app.md

 separate codebases that use specialized technology for multiple platforms.

 ### Discoverable Via Search Engines
-*…when the people you want to reach will look for your content with a search engine.*
+*Choose a responsive web app when the people you want to reach will look for your content with a search engine.*

 Search engines, like Google, crawl the web looking for keywords and other information to sort and rank the results.
 Then they collect, process, and store